mbecker20/komodo/docsite/docs/deploy-containers/configuration.md

 ## configuring environment variables

 Monitor enables you to easily manage environment variables passed to the container.
-In the GUI, click the 'edit' button on the 'environment' card, this will bring up the environment menu.
+In the GUI, navigate to the environment tab of the configuration on the deployment page.

 You pass environment variables just as you would with a ```.env``` file: